tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Answer* (aamiri2-stat6250): You can use many different arithmetic operations such as division, addition, subtraction, multiplication, and exponentiation.
 Negative prefixes have priority but then it goes by order of operations and parentheses can be used to control this better.
 - Question (aguenane−stat6250): When you use more than one arithmetic operator in an expression, how do you control the order of operations?
 - *Question* (ldai4-stat6250): How can we re-define the value of the variable?
+* Question (ljiang11-stat6250): What does 100 percent more mean?
+* Answer (ljiang11-stat6250): 100% higher means double of the original.

 [Course Textbook Chapter 6, Problem 1]
-* Question (ljiang11-stat6250): When is the first observation created?
 - *Question* (jcanfield3-stat6250): Is there a way to print the values of _N_ and _Error_?
 - *Question* (akrishnamurthy-stat6250): While subsetting data, are the observations filtered during compilation phase ?
 - Question (who7-stat6250): How is compiling in sas different from other programming language?